Rightsizing The Role Of Social Media For Young People

 While new, stricter age requirements and substantial investment in research are two necessary steps toward making online spaces and social media platforms safer for children, they are not sufficient.
 That is why Reboot supports the additional measures outlined below.

-Giving users the choice to opt-out of algorithms, with a single click
+Allowing users to opt-out of algorithms, with a single click

 One measure would be the prohibition of digital platforms recommending to users unsolicited content (or specific accounts) based on their profile and/or past searches.
 In other words, a crackdown on algorithms that recommend content that users didn’t specifically seek out.